ArifPeycal/arifpeycal.github.io/all_collections/_posts/2025-02-14-intro-to-wazuh.md

 The indexer stores and indexes security data for efficient searching and analysis.
 The Wazuh Indexer is like a huge filing cabinet where all reports are stored and allows users to find past incidents quickly by searching through old reports.

 ### **4. Wazuh Dashboard**
 The dashboard provides a graphical interface for analyzing logs, viewing alerts, and managing security events.
-It's built on Kibana and offers real-time insights into system security.

 ### **5. Wazuh API**
 The API allows integration with other security tools and automation of tasks.
 It enables users to interact with Wazuh programmatically, retrieve alerts, manage agents, and perform searches.